MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

 For publishing to your own website, you can use the [HtmlFromRepoGenerator](custom-help-toolkit-HtmlFromRepoGenerator.md) tool that is part of the custom Help toolkit for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

-Alternatively, use [DocFx](https://dotnet.github.io/docfx/), which is an open-source tool for converting markdown files, such as if you want to preview your content locally, or to generate content for a website.
+Alternatively, crete your own tooling and processes around [DocFx](https://dotnet.github.io/docfx/), which is an open-source tool for converting markdown files, such as if you want to preview your content locally, or to generate content for a website.
 This section provides some guidance on how you can use DocFx to publish HTML files straight from your fork of one of the Microsoft repos.
-You can find additional tips in the [Custom Help Toolkit](custom-help-toolkit.md).
+You can find additional tips in the [Custom Help Toolkit](custom-help-toolkit.md) article.

 > [!TIP]
 > You can also use DocFx to generate content for the legacy Dynamics NAV Help Server.
 In that case, use the NAV docfx.json file that is kept available in the [dynamics365smb-docs](https://github.com/MicrosoftDocs/dynamics365smb-docs).